8n8/bigwebthing/README.md

 8. (Paid) Send message
 + 0x08
-+ 144 bytes: identity token
++ 136 bytes: identity token
 + 32 bytes: recipient public key
-+ 2 bytes: length of message
 + message

 9. (Paid) Retrieve message
 + 0x09
-+ 144 bytes: identity token
++ 136 bytes: identity token
 The response is:
 + 0x01 if there are messages or 0x00 if there aren't
-+ the message - as in (8) above
++ the message - as in (8) above, if there is one

 ### Client API